tfiers/sharp/README.md

 instead of the local scheduler.
 See [here](https://luigi.readthedocs.io/en/stable/central_scheduler.html) for instructions.

-When the central scheduler is running, simply start multiple `python -m sharp` processes.
+When the central scheduler is running, and when you have correctly set the `luigi_scheduler_host` setting in your `config.py` file, simply start multiple `python -m sharp` processes.